-Sliding genioplasty surgery is typically performed in a private office-based surgical facility, but can also be performed on an outpatient basis, if necessary.
+Sliding genioplasty surgery is typically performed in a private office-based surgical facility, or on an outpatient basis.
 Dr. Antell’s state-of-the-art surgical facility is located on-site and meets the accreditation standards of the American Association for Accreditation of Ambulatory Surgical Facilities (AAAASF) and the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

-Sliding genioplasty surgery is typically performed under local anesthesia, but can also be performed under general anesthesia, depending on the extent of your facial surgery procedure.
+Sliding genioplasty surgery can be performed under local anesthesia with sedation or under general anesthesia, depending on the extent of your facial surgery procedure.

-When undergoing sliding genioplasty with local anesthesia, you will be lightly sedated and the treatment area will be numbed to minimize any discomfort.
-Patients are awake during the procedure.
+When undergoing sliding genioplasty with local anesthesia, you will be sedated and the treatment area will be numbed to minimize any discomfort.
 When undergoing sliding genioplasty with general anesthesia, you will be asleep during the procedure and observed by a board-certified anesthesiologist.

 A sliding genioplasty is a surgical procedure designed to improve the profile of a retrusive chin.
 An osteotomy of the chin is performed, in which the surgeon makes a cut through the bone.
 Once the malpositioned bone has been freed, the surgeon can reposition the bone into an ideal and more aesthetic orientation.
-A small plate is used to secure the bone in its new position on the jawbone.
-These plates are available in different sizes, making this procedure customizable to unique cases with varying degrees of bone advancement.
-Finally, screws are used to secure the plate.
+A small plate and screws are used to secure the bone in its new position on the jawbone.
+These innovative plates are available in different sizes, making this procedure customizable to unique cases with varying degrees of bone advancement.
+Once positioned correctly, screws are used to secure the plate.
 Dr. Antell uses very specialized equipment to perform these operations, which most doctors don’t have.
 Ultimately, genioplasty chin enhancement can bring the chin into balance with the rest of the face for improved facial contours.

 Aside from expected swelling and bruising of the treatment area that will subside over time, having a chin enhancement with sliding genioplasty does carry the risk of nerve damage, numbness to the area, and infection.
 Over the first few days, patients may find they only have a limited ability to chew, requiring a liquid or soft food diet.
 As the chin heals, a normal diet can be resumed.
 The recovery time for a sliding genioplasty is somewhat longer than that of chin implantation.
-However, most patients will be able to resume their normal activities 1-2 weeks after their procedure.
+However, most patients will be able to resume most normal activities 1-2 weeks after their procedure.
 Extensive exercise and strenuous activity may be resumed in 4-6 weeks.